openshift-cloud-functions/minishift-addons/README.md

 # OCF minishift addons

-After cloning this repo locally, install its addons:
+After cloning this repo locally, install your desired addons:

+    $ minishift addons install minishift-addons/knative-istio
-    $ minishift addons install minishift-addons/istio
+    $ minishift addons install minishift-addons/knative-build
-    $ minishift addons install minishift-addons/knative
+    $ minishift addons install minishift-addons/knative-serving
     $ minishift addons install minishift-addons/knative-eventing

-First, install istio.
-This could take a few minutes, but once it completes you should see a number of running pods in the `istio-system` namespace.
+All of the addons use the `KNATIVE_VERSION` environment variable to indicate which release is to be installed.
+The default (and probably minimum supported) is `v0.2.1`.

+    $ minishift config set addon-env KNATIVE_VERSION=v0.2.1

+Knative components require istio, and the `knative-istio` addon contained in this repo applies the manifest published in official upstream knative repos.

-    $ minishift addons apply istio
+    $ minishift addons apply knative-istio

-Once that completes, install knative (both build and serving):
+Once that completes, install the knative resources you desire:

+    $ minishift addons apply knative-build
-    $ minishift addons apply knative
+    $ minishift addons apply knative-serving

-Once that completes, you can install knative-eventing and knative-sources:

     $ minishift addons apply knative-eventing

+To use knative, i.e. create and manipulate its custom resources (CRs), you'll need the appropriate permissions in your project/namespace.
+For
+example:

+    $ oc adm policy add-scc-to-user anyuid -z default -n myproject
+    $ oc adm policy add-scc-to-user privileged -z default -n myproject